Funeral Checklist, Glossary, Terms, Final Needs Planning CanadaTM

 Sympathy cards – A card sent to the family to express sympathy.
 Read this Elephas Group blog “How To Write A Sympathy Card”.

 Travel Protection Plan – a plan made to cover the expenses and facilitate the travel of the deceased when travelling abroad.
-Read more about why a Travel Protection Plan should be considered.
+Read more about this Plan.

 Undertaker – an alternative term for “Funeral Director”.

-Urn – A container into which cremated remains are placed, made of metal, wood or stone.
+Urn – A container made of metal, wood or stone for the cremated remains.

-Vault – The receptacle wherein the casket is placed.
+Vault – The receptacle holding the casket.
 Unlike a grave liner, a vault is made of sturdy wood, metal, or concrete.
-Like a grave liner, a vault is used to prevent ground from sinking around the site of a grave when the earth begins to settle.
+Like a grave liner, used to prevent ground from sinking around the site of a grave when the earth begins to settle.

 Viewing – The opportunity before the funeral where survivors and friends of the deceased come together to pay their respects.
 A closed casket.